The “Catch 22” of Living with a Chronic Illness (or Two)

 I have been lucky to find employers who offer flexibility for my work.
 I’m very grateful when I can produce any amount of work.

 I wish I could work as fast as I once did.
 I wish I could be the ideal employee.
 I wish I didn’t feel an incessant need to apologize for myself or my work output.
-Inside of me is a very type-A individual who is cringing at my current functional ability.
+Inside me is a very type-A individual cringing at my current functional ability.
 Or rather, inability.
 I wish I had enough stamina to maintain a full-time job consistently.
 At the very least, I hope to have the energy to finish work tasks I do have without disappointing my supervisors due to symptoms of illnesses that are out of my control.